 The possibility of explaining shear flow dynamos by a magnetic shear-current (MSC) effect is examined via numerical simulations.
-Our primary diagnostics is the determination of the turbulent magnetic diffusivity tensor η .
-In our setup, a negative sign of its component η{yx} is necessary for coherent dynamo action by the SC effect.
-To be able to measure turbulent transport coefficients from systems with magnetic background turbulence, we present an extension of the test-field method (TFM), applicable to our setup where the pressure gradient is dropped from the momentum equation: the nonlinear TFM (NLTFM).
+Our primary diagnostics is the determination of the turbulent magnetic diffusivity tensor $\eta$ .
+In our setup, a negative sign of its component $\eta{yx}$ is necessary for coherent dynamo action by the SC effect.
+To be able to measure turbulent transport coefficients from systems with magnetic background turbulence, we present an extension of the test-field method (TFM) applicable to our setup where the pressure gradient is dropped from the momentum equation: the nonlinear TFM (NLTFM).
 Our momentum equation is related to Burgers' equation and the resulting flows are referred to as magnetized burgulence.
-We use both stochastic kinetic and magnetic forcings to mimic cases without and with simultaneous small-scale dynamo action (SSD).
-When we force only kinetically, negative η{yx} are obtained with exponential growth in both the radial and azimuthal mean magnetic field components.
-Using isotropic magnetic forcing, the field growth is no longer exponential, while NLTFM yields positive η{yx} .
-By employing an alternative forcing from which wavevectors having small components are removed, the exponential growth is recovered, but the NLTFM results do not change significantly.
-Analyzing the dynamo excitation conditions for the coherent SC and incoherent α and SC effects shows that the incoherent effects are the main drivers of the dynamo in the majority of cases.
+We use both stochastic kinetic and magnetic forcings to mimic cases without and with simultaneous small-scale dynamo action.
+When we force only kinetically, negative $\eta{yx}$ are obtained with exponential growth in both the radial and azimuthal mean magnetic field components.
+Using magnetokinetic forcing, the field growth is no longer exponential, while NLTFM yields positive $\eta{\rm vx}$ .
+By employing an alternative forcing from which wavevectors whose components correspond to the largest scales are removed, the exponential growth is recovered, but the NLTFM results do not change significantly.
+Analyzing the dynamo excitation conditions for the coherent SC and incoherent $\alpha$ and SC effects shows that the incoherent effects are the main drivers of the dynamo in the majority of cases.
 We find no evidence for MSC-effect-driven dynamos in our simulations.